-Adjunct Professor, Harp
+Adjunct Assistant Professor, Harp

 Praised by the press as "a magician" (New York's WQXR), whose "virtuoso playing conjures an astonishing range of colour and dynamic" (The Daily Telegraph), Sivan Magen transforms the harp into an expressive, colorful and virtuosic instrument, moving it to center stage through the exploration of the standard repertoire, the commissioning of today's composers and his new adaptations to the harp of some of the greatest music of the last three centuries.